benazoulaydev/C-Homework-BIU/README.md

 ## Installation

-Each homework has his own directory with homework and my answer I receive approximately 100 at each exercise.
-Certains exercises may be in Hebrew.
+Each homework has his own directory with homework and my answer I receive approximately 100 at each exercises.
 So it can be good for self-training.
+Note : Certain exercises may be in Hebrew.

 ## Contributing